AvraSaslow/3308project/README.md

 Take your SmartOBD and USB-to-OBD-II adapter, and plug the USB into your computer and the OBD-II adapter into your car’s OBD port (it’s usually located under the dashboard, beneath the steering wheel).

-Open up the [user interface](https://smart-obd.herokuapp.com/), create an account, add a vehicle
+Open up the [user interface](https://smart-obd.herokuapp.com/), create an account, add a vehicle, and load in the OBD data.

 ### Github Organization/Structure:

+**Development files**

+	Files used in development stages, deprecated methods

+**Smart OBD**

+	Nodejs

+		Contains all files for node server to be deployed on heroku

+**Dynamic_commands**

+  Docs

+    Contains documentation for executable

+  Tests

+    Unit testing

+  Executable

+    Compile files for executable

+  smartOBD

+    Python package to be used in main.py

 ### How to Build, Run, and Test Code:

+Run.sh -
+Takes arguments to build an executable, run the raw source code, compile sphinx docs for the executable, and run pytest on the source code.
+Call run.sh in root folder to see all options

+To access application, go to smart-obd.herokuapp.com May also need to go to wiwa-hasura.herokuapp.com/console in order to wake up the database.

 *Dependences:*